pramitpal/OpenSource_Physical_Design/README.md

    <img src="images/d3_sky130_inv_spice_modified_waveform.jpg">

 # Day 4 - Pre-layout timing analysis and importance of good clock tree
-  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
-LEF stands for Library Exchange Format.
-The entire design has to be analyzed for any timing violations after addition or change in the design.
+  To use a standard cell layout design in an OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
+LEF is an abbreviation for Library Exchange Format.
+After any addition or change to the design, the entire design must be analysed for any timing violations.

  ## Magic Layout to Standard Cell LEF
-  Before creating the LEF file we require some details about the layers in the designs.
-This details are available in a `tracks.info` as shown below.
-It gives information about the `offset` and `pitch` of a track in a given layer both in horizontal and vertical direction.
-The track information is given in below mentioned format.
+  We need some information about the layers in the designs before we can create the LEF file.
+This information is available in a 'tracks.info' file, as shown below.
+It specifies the 'offset' and 'pitch' of a track in a given layer in both the horizontal and vertical directions.
+The track information is presented in the format shown below.

     <layer-name> <X-or-Y> <track-offset> <track-pitch>